trinarimmer-stack/id-skills-for-claude/README.md

 ## What This Is

 These are not prompts.
-They are **skill files** — structured knowledge documents that teach Claude how instructional designers think, what frameworks they use, and what good work looks like in each domain.
+They are **skill files** — structured knowledge documents written to teach Claude how instructional designers think, what frameworks they use, and what good work looks like in each domain.

-Load one (or several) into your AI assistant's context, and Claude becomes a collaborator who understands your craft — not a tool you have to explain yourself to every time.
+Load one (or several) into your AI assistant's context, and Claude becomes a collaborator who understands your craft; not just a tool you have to explain yourself to every time.

 ---